International Climate Finance — TA

 - Teaching · CLMTC 5052

 Teaching Assistant for CLMTC 5052 — International Climate Finance, taught by Lisa Sachs at the Columbia Climate School, Fall 2025 through January 2026.
-One of two TAs on a course of graduate students from SIPA, Climate, and across Columbia.
+One of two TAs on a course of about 60 graduate students from SIPA, Climate, and across Columbia.

 What the course is